-There is a feeling of wonder that comes when your jeep turns the corner and you are confronted by a herd of rhinos, wildebeest, elephants or some other wildlife in an African game park.
-There is this sense that they belong here, and you are a guest in something that has a much longer legacy than any man-made enterprise.
+There is a feeling of wonder that comes when your jeep turns the corner and you are confronted by a herd of rhinos, wildebeest, elephants or other big game in an African wildlife park.
+There is also an uneasy sense that you are an uninvited guest in their home.

 This series presents images from South Africa shot in early 2018.
-It starts in the beach resort of Umhlanga and in the city of Durban.
-In the former, fancy restaurants have exotic meats on their menu, while in the later, traders sell skins and potions made from the wild animals.
+It starts in the beach resort of Umhlanga and then in the heart of Durban.
+In the former, fancy restaurants have wild meats on their menu, while in the later, traders in the central market sell skins and potions made from wild animals.